Site Description

 Discovery of Human Skeletal Remains

-Any human remains, burial sites, or burial-related materials that are discovered during a spill response must be treated with respect at all times.
-Refer to Section 9403 of the Northwest Area Contingency Plan for National Historic Preservation Act Compliance Guidelines during an emergency response.
+Any human remains, burial sites, or burial-related materials that are discovered during a spill response must be treated with respect at all times (photographing human remains is prohibited to all except the appropriate authorities).
+Refer to National Historic Preservation Act Compliance Guidelines (NWRCP Section 9403) during an emergency response.

 Procedures for the Discovery of Cultural Resources

-All work must be stopped immediately and the Incident Commander and Cultural Resource Specialist notified if any person monitoring work activities or involved in spill response believes that they have encountered cultural resources.
+If any person monitoring work activities or involved in spill response believes that they have encountered cultural resources, all workers must stop immediately and notify the Unified Command and Cultural Resource Specialist.
 The area of work stoppage must be adequate to provide for the security, protection, and integrity of the material or artifact(s) discovered.

 Prehistoric Cultural Resources: (May include but not limited to any of the following items):